Home

 increasing responsibility for designing, initiating, and managing the

-manufacture of furniture and wooden artefacts for my employers;
+manufacture of furniture and wooden artifacts for my employers;

 during this period I was, for example, employed as the Furniture